For Kids aged 7-13

 3. My child is younger than 7.
 Can he / she join?

 This course is for kids ages 7-13.
-If your child is still in preschool, we recommend the Curious Cubs camp which can be found on our schedule page.
+If your child is still in preschool, we recommend our Curious Cubs or Tiny Techies 1 course instead.

 4. I’ve enrolled my child, what will he/she need to bring?